Most Popular Articles

-Is hedging a stock portfolio is a lot like football?
+Is hedging a stock portfolio and the financial markets is a lot like football?
 It's a game of inches - or points - and timing.
 John shows how he hedged his long positions and the difficulties that he encountered.

 December 10, 2014 by John Reizner

 Stock Investing 101 reveals in this update of how the stock market works the nuances of calling potential tops and bottoms in the market by using indicators such as pivot points, onset trend detector and relative volume standard deviation histogram bars